Crimson Desert: How to Get the Baby Wyvern – Egg and Hatch Guide

 Advertisement

-If you only remember one thing before starting, make it this: do not waste time looking for a roaming baby wyvern in the open world.
-This unlock is tied to one egg, one hidden cave, and one nest interaction.
-Most failed attempts happen because players are in the right region but skip the destructible wall, leave the area too early, or assume the hatch should be instant.
+If you only remember one thing before you set out, make it this: do not hunt for a roaming baby wyvern.
+The whole unlock is one egg, one hidden cave, and one nest interaction.
+Most failed attempts come from players who reach the right region but skip the destructible wall, leave the area too early, or expect the egg to hatch the instant they drop it.

-The current reliable takeaway is that the Baby Wyvern is a special pet.
-Some patch coverage has discussed future mount potential, but if your goal is getting it today, treat it as a pet unlock first and foremost.
-That matters because it tells you what kind of process to expect.
-You are not capturing a mount, winning a boss drop, or crafting an item at camp.
+The Baby Wyvern is a special pet, added in update 1.08.00.
+That single detail tells you what kind of process to expect: you are not capturing a mount, winning a boss drop, or crafting anything at camp.
 You are completing a hidden environmental companion event.

-It also helps explain why the route feels a little opaque.
-Crimson Desert does not frame this as a big quest chain.
-The game expects you to notice the named location, find the concealed cave entrance, and understand that the egg has to be incubated nearby rather than carried somewhere across the map.
+It also explains why the route feels opaque.
+Crimson Desert does not frame this as a quest chain.
+The game expects you to notice the named location, find the concealed cave, and understand that the egg has to be incubated nearby rather than hauled across the map.
+Once you have it, treat it like any other companion — the same pet systems apply, so it is worth knowing how the Sigil of Valor enables pet combat before you take it into a fight.

 Advertisement